Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 git commit -m "initial commit"
 ```

 In the Command prompt, add the URL for the remote repository where your local repository will be pushed.
 This can be copied from the link within the repository you set up above.
-Look for the green **Clone or download** button and copy the URL from there.
+Look for **Clone or download** copy the URL from there.
+You might see instructions similar to these as well.
 ```console
 git remote add origin https://github.com/YOUR-username/YOUR-repository-name.git
 ```